 Agent Analytics Skill

-Use the regular Agent Analytics skill when you want your AI agent to operate Agent Analytics end-to-end from the project it is already editing.
+Use the regular Agent Analytics skill when you want your AI agent to operate Agent Analytics end-to-end from the product codebase it is already editing.

 It is the right first skill for setup, tracking, reporting, funnels, session paths, and normal experiment work.
+Use Closed-loop growth analysis as the normal full-loop analysis recipe when you want the agent to diagnose activation drop-off, choose one narrow experiment or readiness fix, and read the result later.
 If you want the agent to generate and judge growth variants before an A/B test, use the Autoresearch Growth Skill after the basic analytics loop works.

 Install